DontSuCharlie/Emomix/README.md

 We'll be using
 1. The HTML5 suite (HTML5, CSS3, Javascript)
-2. Node.js (Backend Framework)
+2. Node.js (Backend)
 3. Express.js + Jade (Frontend Framework)
-4. MongoDB (NoSQL Database)
+4. Firebase as a Database
+5. Socket.io for realtime chat
-5. IBM Bluemix
+5. IBM Bluemix to deploy
-6. IBM Watson Tone Analyzer API
+6. IBM Watson Tone Analyzer API to analyze emotions

 Features: